DomainDrivenArchitecture/dda-k8s-crate/README.md

 ## Kubernetes setup

-This crate uses Kubernetes to initialize and build a single host Kubernetes cluster.
+This crate sets up a K8s as SingleNode-Instance.
+Setup is based on ubuntu18.4

 ## Features